 We are committed to respecting the dignity of the individual and to support the United Nations Declaration of Human Rights and other core conventions.
 As a result the Directors do not consider human rights to be a material risk for the Group, principally due to the existing regulatory frameworks in place in the UK and South Africa, being the primary geographical locations in which we operate.
 In South Africa, the business is cognisant of its responsibilities under the Broad-Based Black Economic Empowerment legislation.
 In addition, the Group has its Modern Slavery Act statement and a policy in support of this.
 More generally, our corporate values focus on respect, integrity and fairness.

 Care for the environment and sustainability are at the forefront of all our activities and products.
 The Board recognises that the Group’s activities do have an impact on the environment.
 We seek to manufacture all our products in a sustainable way and many of the products themselves contain environmental features – for example, our taps and showers encourage water and energy saving and our tiles and adhesives use recycled products where appropriate.
 In addition, and as featured on page 17, our taps can include a filtered water function which reduces demand for bottled mineral water.

 Norcros is committed to minimising this impact by continually improving its efficiency in terms of energy, water and material consumption.
 We also have rigorous programmes to seek to ensure compliance with all environmental legislation and requirements relating to our operations and our products.

 The Group aims to minimise its carbon footprint.
-Its greenhouse gas emissions are reported on in detail on page 60 of our 2017 Annual Report.
+Its greenhouse gas emissions are reported on in detail on page 64.
 We are pleased to report that there has been a reduction in overall emissions compared to last year, this has to be considered in the context of the overall growth in the activities of the Group.
-Relative to revenue, emissions have fallen by 14.6% year on year.
+Relative to revenue, emissions have fallen by 17.7% year on year.
 We are cognisant of our obligations in the UK as regards the Energy Savings Opportunity Scheme initiative, and we were fully compliant with this in the financial year under review.